difference between rpi and cpi

 Overall, both RPI and CPI are measures of inflation that track the price changes of goods and services.
 While they share some similarities, such as their calculation formula, they differ in terms of the basket of goods and services they track and their use.
 Understanding these key differences between RPI and CPI can help individuals and businesses make better decisions when it comes to financial planning and investment strategies.

-See also difference between primary and secondary source
+See also difference between watch and warning

 Table difference between rpi and cpi